ShimonSamay/Crypto_Tracker/README.md

 # 📈 Crypto Tracker 📈

 **A web application that provides up-to-date information on a variety of cryptocurrencies.** \
-**Includes Authentication && Authentication , Sorting and Searching methods and receiving detailed information about a specific currency.**
+**Includes authentication && authorization , Sorting and Searching methods and receiving detailed information about a specific currency.**